-5.9 In case of cancellation or discontinuation of the Event, Visitors must leave the Venue immediately and in an orderly manner.
-In case of thunderstorms with lightning, hail, storm warning and similar natural events, Visitors must immediately comply with any instructions given by the stewards and security officers.
-Visitors not complying with the given instructions by stewards and security officers, in particular by not leaving the Venue, act solely on their own risk.
+5.9 In case of cancellation or discontinuation of the Event, Attendees must leave the Venue immediately and in an orderly manner.
+In case of thunderstorms with lightning, hail, storm warning and similar natural events, Attendees must immediately comply with any instructions given by the stewards and security officers.
+Attendees not complying with the given instructions by stewards and security officers, in particular by not leaving the Venue, act solely on their own risk.
 The Organiser does not assume any liability for damages of any kind, which result out of disregarding the instructions given by the responsible stewards and security officers.

-5.10 After the Event has ended, all Visitors must leave the premises of the Venue immediately and in an orderly manner.
+5.10 After the Event has ended, all Attendees must leave the premises of the Venue immediately and in an orderly manner.

 6.1 Caution: the Venue is alpine terrain!
-Visitors must adjust behaviour, clothing, shoes and equipment to the special conditions of wintery terrain.
+Attendees must adjust behaviour, clothing, shoes, and equipment to the special conditions of wintery terrain.

-6.2 The spectator area along the course (e.g. racing course, cross-country skiing trail, landing hill) is located in steep, wintery terrain; access is limited and at his/her own risk; directions and control barriers must be observed.
+6.2 The spectator area along the course (e.g., racecourse, cross-country skiing trail, landing hill) is located in steep, wintery terrain; access is limited and at his/her own risk; directions and control barriers must be observed.

-6.3 The Visitor is made aware of the fact that the noise at the Event can be very high and may pose a risk to the hearing/health of the Visitor.
+6.3 The Attendee is made aware of the fact that the noise at the event can be very high and may pose a risk to the hearing/health of the Attendee.
 The spectator has to take appropriate precautions.
-This in particular applies to children, for whose safety precautions the accompanying person must take care of, and individuals with sensitive hearing.
+This in particular applies to children and individuals with sensitive hearing.

 7.1 Stewards and security officers are entitled to remove any person failing to comply with the Venue Rules from the Venue, especially if he/she is a risk to the safety or the security of the Event.
-The Organiser reserves the right to make further claims (e.g. claim for compensation).
+Further claims by the Organiser (e.g., claim for compensation) are subject to change.

 7.2 Any criminal and administrative offenses will be reported to the police.